 We can only sustain Scouting if we have a rate of membership gain at least as much as we lose members to aging out or leaving for other reasons.
 And hopefully we have overall increases year-to-year.
 We only reach a small fraction of the total available youth.
 One way to increase our reach is by proactively welcoming those with a curiosity about what Scouting can do for them.
 If we take time to look at ourselves from the outside in, we can get a much better idea of how to greet new families and give them a sense that Scouting is a good choice.

-Image: nattavut / freedigitalphotos.netThis post Looking from the outside in first appeared on Bobwhite Blather.
+Image: nattavut / freedigitalphotos.netThis post first appeared on Bobwhite Blather.